LeenaYaseen/Project_1_Connect4/connect4/README.md

 Day:4 (Summary of the process)
 *Note: that this only applies on 4x4 gameboard.
 -	Created variable 'player' to indicate if its player1 or player 2.
--	Created variables i,j,k,l and initialized them with 0 to use for iteration of each column.
+-	Created variables 'i','j','k','l' and initialized them with '0' to use for iteration of each column.
 -	Created variable 'columnID' to store the ID of the <column> from its class.
 -	Created a '$(selector).hover()' function to indicate which <column> the user is on.
 -	Created a '$(selector).click()' function to able user to add the marker inside the box.